jakewies/todo-react/README.md

 1. After creating your project, click the red `<>` icon titled **Add Firebase to your web app**
 2. Copy the `config` object
 3. Open up `/src/firebase-config.js` and replace the default configuration settings
 4. Open `/src/index.js`.
-There are a 2 lines that need to be uncommented in order to get Firebase working.
+There are 2 lines that need to be uncommented in order to get Firebase working.

  ```
  import Base from './rebase';